 - Milk has a high water content which aids in restoring fluids.

 - Horizon milk products do not contain artificial sweeteners, artificial colors, or artificial flavors like many sports drinks.
+(A favorite after workout snack is Horizon Aseptic 12-pack Milk Boxes in Organic Lowfat Chocolate with 8 grams of protein per box.)

 The Best Snacks Need No Refrigeration